 The SBA will verify the following:

-Have you provided complete copies of the Federal business tax returns for the last three years.
+Have you provided complete copies of the Federal business tax returns for the last five years.

 - 1120 or 1120s for Corporations.

 - 1065 for Limited Liability Companies and Partnership.